msfreemind/think-land/README.md

 ## Technologies Used

-The frontend is written within a React/Redux framework to allow for fast site navigation; the backend is Express on top of MongoDB.
+The frontend is written within a React/Redux framework to allow for fast site navigation; the backend uses the Express framework on top of MongoDB.
 Express responds with JSON in response to Axios requests.

 ## Reviewing Essays

 Reason Lift! has two modes: essay submission mode and essay review mode.
-In "Review Mode," the split-screen view shown below allows the user to view simultaneously both the essay he is reviewing along with the review he is writing:
+In "Review Mode," the split-screen view shown below allows the user to view, at the same time, both the essay he is reviewing along with the review he is writing:

 ![rl-small-preview](https://user-images.githubusercontent.com/2721658/115614566-1b88f580-a2ab-11eb-97b6-0160182b0d33.png)

-The ability to view both components simultaneously and to scroll them independently is key, I think, to making a great user experience for the reviewers.
+The ability to view both components simultaneously and to scroll them independently is key to having a great user experience for the reviewers.
 This way, the reviewer doesn't need to switch between tabs, have multiple windows open or print physical copies of the essay in order to see everything he's working on.
 This functionality was achieved partly through CSS that is invoked upon mounting/unmounting of the React components responsible for the essay review pages.

 ```javascript
 componentDidMount() {